fenago/apache-solr/lab_guides/Lab_9.md

-Chapter 9.
+Lab 9.
 Client APIs -- An Overview
 ----------------------------------------------
 In the previous lab, we saw the various steps to be configured for production readiness.
 We also explored the fine-tuning configuration needs to be considered during production setup for better performance.